dfellini/coderage-construction-kit/README.md

 I highly recommend [PM2](https://pm2.keymetrics.io/) to run your app in production.
 It kinda rocks.
 I use it in production and so should you.
 Maybe.
 If you want.

 This project is based entirely on the [Next.js example](https://github.com/mui/material-ui/tree/master/examples/nextjs) by [siriwatknp](https://github.com/siriwatknp).
-[Clone that example](https://github.com/mui/material-ui) if you like.
+Clone a [bunch of examples here](https://github.com/mui/material-ui) if you like.